Color Swap with ImageMagick

 For this plugin, I would have leveraged ImageMagick, the command line image editor, to perform the color swap.
 This could be done via a channel swap, swapping the reds and the blues, or by inverting the layer and blending it with the original.

 Here are the ImageMagick commands to perform these actions.

 magick convert input.tif -separate -swap 0,2 -combine output.tif

 magick convert input.tif ( -clone 0 -negate ) -compose Hue -composite output.tif

 While I won’t continue working on this as a Lightroom plugin, I wanted to share this progress.
-If AI ever gets savvy enough to set the white balance on an infrared image, then this could be used to batch processing infrared images.
+If AI ever gets savvy enough to set the white balance on an infrared image, then this could be used to batch processing infrared images after a white balance.